 - 1 teaspoon each red pepper flakes and turmeric

 - I prefer cooking soaked mung beans lightly as they are much easier to digest.
 The best and fastest way to cook any kind of beans/legumes is in a pressure cooker.
 You could use a stockpot to cook these beans- just make sure you don’t make them mushy.

 - In a food processor, add all the ingredients mentioned above (except potato starch) along with cooked mung beans and grind this into a coarse texture.

 - Mix this coarse mixture with potato starch to form falafel balls.

 - Once you form all the balls keep them in the refrigerator for about 30-40 minutes to set and firm up.
 It’s easier to sauté these balls on a skillet once they are firmed up in the refrigerator and require very little oil to sauté.

 - I like to flatten these balls a little and make them more like a patty, this helps to cook the falafels thoroughly inside out.

-- Take your skillet and place it on a low-medium heat, add two drops of olive oil (or any vegetable oil you prefer) and spread it evenly on the warm skillet.
-Place the flattened balls and cook them on a low-medium heat.
-Flip them after couple of minutes to cook on the other side.
+- Take your skillet and place it on low-medium heat, add two drops of olive oil (or any vegetable oil you prefer) and spread it evenly on the warm skillet.
+Place the flattened balls and cook them on low-medium heat.
+Flip them after a couple of minutes to cook on the other side.